measurement-factory/squid-notes/architecture.md

-thumbX: Squid does not officially support any OpenSSL derivatives such as BoringSSL or LibreSSL, but if you, at your own risk, want to switch among those libraries, then install _each_ library in a library-specific location that is not known to any other package or library.
-Do not install any of them in the "standard" locations like `/usr/local/lib/` or `/usr/local/include/` that may be used by other packages or libraries.
+thumbX{admin-cfg-openssl-forks}: Squid does not officially support any OpenSSL derivatives such as BoringSSL or LibreSSL, but if you, at your own risk, want to switch among those libraries, then install _each_ library in a library-specific location that is not known to any other package or library.

+Do not install any of those libraries in the "standard" locations like `/usr/local/lib/` or `/usr/local/include/` that may be used by other packages or libraries.

 Original Context:
 http://bugs.squid-cache.org/show_bug.cgi?id=4662#c12

-thumbX: If an existing `forward.h` file is missing a forward declaration, please fix that file (instead of forward-declaring elsewhere).
+thumbX{pr-fwd-fix}: If an existing `forward.h` file is missing a forward declaration, please fix that file (instead of forward-declaring elsewhere).

 Adding a new `forward.h` file to an existing `src` subdirectory is also a good idea (assuming your pull request requires declarations provided by the library